awsdocs/amazon-s3-getting-started-guide/doc_source/SigningUpforS3.md

 # Sign Up for Amazon S3<a name="SigningUpforS3"></a>

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/gsg/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/gsg/)

 To use Amazon S3, you need an AWS account\.
 If you don't already have one, you'll be prompted to create one when you sign up for Amazon S3\.
-You will not be charged for Amazon S3 until you use it\.
-For information on Amazon S3 features, pricing, and to see the FAQ, go to the [Amazon S3 product page](https://aws.amazon.com/s3/)\.
+You are not charged for Amazon S3 until you use it\.
+For information about Amazon S3 features, pricing, and frequently asked questions, see the [Amazon S3 product page](https://aws.amazon.com/s3/)\.

 **To sign up for Amazon S3**